cmemilytang/fungi-mscthesis/README.md

   Contains scripts used for processing and analyzing human gut mycobiome sequencing data and associated sample metadata.

 - [**data/**](./data/)
   Contains metadata used in the analyses, along with result summaries and statistical tables (TSV/Excel files) generated from the analyses.
-Note that many Qiime 2 artifacts exceed GitHub's file size limits and are therefore not included.
+Note that many QIIME 2 artifacts exceed GitHub's file size limits and are therefore not included.

 - [**plots/**](./plots/)
   Contains visualizations generated from the analyses, including key figures presented in the thesis and additional supplementary plots.